 Prevention: Maintain a re-credentialing calendar with alerts set 180 days, 90 days, and 30 days before each deadline.

-4. Multi-State and Multi-Payer Complexity
+4. Managing Multi-State and Payer Complexities

 Practices with providers licensed in multiple states or enrolled with dozens of payers face exponential complexity.
 Each state has different licensing requirements.
 Each payer has different enrollment forms, timelines, and policies.